-152 PP-DA&P 2.
-The borrower as beneficial owner hereby declares that all and singular the property mortgaged und the aforesaid deed dated 3.
-It is further agreed and declared that the provisions contained in the mortgage deed datedshall operate and take effect in like manner for securing payment or the money hereby secured as if the same had formed part of the money secured by the said recited mortgage.
-IN WITNESS WHEREOF the parties herein under have set their hands on the date and year hereinabov mentioned.
-Witnesses: 1 MORTGAGO 2 MORTGAGE Schedule referred to containing description of the mortgaged property.
-Note: Stamp duty chargeable on a deed of further charge is provided for by Article 31 of the Indian Stamp Ad Memorandum of Mortgage by Deposit of Title Deeds Memorandum that this day of 2013, 'AB' of, etc. (the mortgagor), as beneficial owner, has deposite with 'CD' of, etc. (the mortgagee), the original title deeds comprised in the Schedule A hereto, relating to the premises belonging to the said 'AB' and situate at etc., described in Schedule B with intent to create charge thereon for securing repayment to the said 'CD' of the sum of Rs this day lent and advanced the said 'CD' to the said 'AB' on demand with interest for the same from this date at the rate of Rs per ceper annum.
-The said 'AB' do hereby undertake as and when required by the said 'CD' to execute and register at the costs of the said 'AB' a legal mortgage in such form and containing such covenants and provisions as he may reasonably required.
-Dated this day of 2013.
-The Schedule A above referred to Description of the Title Deeds depsoited.
-The Schedule B above referred to Description of the Property.
-Signature of the Mortgago Mortgage by a Limited Company in favour of a Bank for Securing the Amount due on Cas Credit Account THIS MORTGAGE made the day of 2013, Between 'AB' a Limited Company, having the Head Office at WHEREAS the borrowers are a Limited Company having their Head Office at
+152 P P-DAαP 2.
+The borrower as beneficial owner hereby declares that all and singular the property mortgaged under the aforesaid deed dated 3.
+It is further agreed and declared that the provisions contained in the mortgage deed dated IN WITI NESS WHEREOF the parties herein under have set their hands on the date and year hereinabove mentioned.
+Witnes ses: 1.
+MORTGAGOR 2.
+MORTGAGEE Schedu le referred to containing description of the mortgaged property.
+Note: 3 Stamp duty chargeable on a deed of further charge is provided for by Article 31 of the Indian Stamp Act.
+Memo orandum of Mortgage by Deposit of Title Deeds with 'Cl premise charge andum that this day of 2017, 'AB' of, etc. (the mortgagor), as beneficial owner, has deposited D' of, etc. (the mortgagee), the original title deeds comprised in the Schedule A hereto, relating to the es belonging to the said 'AB' and situate at etc., described in Schedule B with intent to create a thereon for securing repayment to the said 'CD' of the sum of Rs this day lent and advanced by d'CD' to the said 'AB' on demand with interest for the same from this date at the rate of Rs per cent num. d 'AB' do hereby undertake as and when required by the said 'CD' to execute and register at the costs of the 3' a legal mortgage in such form and containing such covenants and provisions as he may reasonably require.
+Dated t his day of 2017.
+The Schedule A above referred to Descrip otion of the Title Deeds depsoited.
+The Schedule B above referred to Descrip otion of the Property.
+Signature of the Mortgagor. age by a Limited Company in favour of a Bank for Securing the Amount due on Cash t Account Head C MORTGAGE made the day of 2017, Between 'AB' a Limited Company, having its Office at EAS the borrowers are a Limited Company having their Head Office at and are carrying on the ss of Sugar Manufacturers at their factory known as